muhidabid/SoftReq/README.md

 }
 ````

-3. Replace your MongoDB connection URL in ‘0.DEVELOPMENT\backend-express\config\db.js‘
+3. Replace your MongoDB connection URL in `0.DEVELOPMENT\backend-express\config\db.js`

 #### Running the Application

-"0.
-DEVELOPMENT" This folder is the main development folder of our project.
+`0.
+DEVELOPMENT` This folder is the main development folder of our project.

-In‘0.
-DEVELOPMENT\client-angular’, to start Angular server:
+In `0.
+DEVELOPMENT\client-angular`, to start Angular server:

     npm install
     ng serve

-In‘0.
-DEVELOPMENT\client-angular\src’, to start Express server:
+In `0.
+DEVELOPMENT\client-angular\src`, to start Express server:

     node server.js

-In‘0.
-DEVELOPMENT\client-angular\backend-python’, to start Python server:
+In `0.
+DEVELOPMENT\client-angular\backend-python`, to start Python server:

     python flask-apis.py

-Open a new tab on your local browser and go to http://localhost:4200/home-page
+Open a new tab on your local browser and go to `http://localhost:4200/home-page`

 ## 🏛️ Web Application Structure